Transportation in Italy

 italy train transport

-The train is probably one of the most convenient and best ways to explore Italy if your travel itinerary includes getting around major cities like Cinque Terre.
+The train is probably one of the most convenient and best ways to explore Italy if your travel itinerary.
+You can also use the train when getting around major cities like Cinque Terre.
 The Italian railway network is extensive and easy to afford, as fast trains cover the long routes while slow and local trains connect smaller towns.
 But please bear in mind that not all regions in Italy are well served by a railway network.

 Many of the trains in Italy are run and operated by Trenitalia (the national operator of Italy), and some of the high-velocity trains are privately run by Italo.
 The Italian railway system falls into three categories: